OICcoins/bitcoin-utxo-dump/README.md

 # Bitcoin UTXO Dump

 **Warning:** This tool may corrupt your chainstate database.
-If it does, you will need to run `bitcoind -reindex-chainstate` the next time you run bitcoin, and this usually takes around a day to complete.
+If it does, you will need to run `neutrond -reindex` the next time you run bitcoin, and this usually takes around a day to complete.
 It's not a terrible problem, but it can be annoying.
 I'm not entirely sure why it happens, so if you can figure out how to fix it, that would be cool.

 -----